LOCATION AND URBAN DATA

 M. Heiddeger.
 Quote from Frampton: Costruire, Abitare, Pensare.
 1954

 Tactile and tectonic are, therefore, the two lost qualities that Regionalist architecture intends to recover in order to activate a process of resistance to the technological imperative that mass culture has excessively introduced into contemporary culture.
 This process is aimed at stopping the loss of cultural identities and, on the other hand, at fostering evolution and progress, connecting them with the reach of traditions and the history of places.
-According to Frampton, Norway somehow confirms the correctness and appropriateness of his Critical Regionalism, an interpretative artifice and reinterpretation key of all modern and contemporary architecture.
 Along with the extraordinary work of the architect Sverre Fehn, there’s another, no less important, work that should be considered.
 We are talking about the houses of the architect Wenche Elisabeth Selmer, who graduated from the National Crafts and Art Industry School of Oslo in 1945 and from the National Architecture Course in 1946.
-The analysis and studies carried out on Selmer’s different typologies of houses were of fundamental importance as they confirmed the use of the materials described in the previous paragraph, the tectonics of parts, and, at the same time, they highlighted the typological scheme that has consolidated over time within the “culture of living the house” in Norway.
+The analysis and studies carried out on Selmer’s different typologies of houses were of fundamental importance for the development of the project as to the use of materials, tectonic parts and typological schemes.
 The plans of the Wigert Summerhouse in Brekkestø, for example, as well as those of Wohnaus Wenche and Jens Selmer’s one in Oslo or the Wohnhaus and Fotoatelier for Jim and Trine Bengtson in 1974 and the Hütte for Jan Herman and Birte Reimers in Sølbøseter, all share some repetitive elements which can be therefore considered, according to an analogic-comparative reading, typological invariants.
 One of these is certainly the fireplace, the heart of domestic space, usually made of bricks and placed within the living/dining area, just after a hallway.
 The kitchen is always open and communicates with the living room, while there is a clear separation between this area of the house and the sleeping area.
 The formal archetype takes up the type having a two-pitched roof made of wood with slatted covering boards vertically or horizontally arranged.
 The volume of the houses almost always consists of one, maximum two levels, with small-medium openings to preserve an internal condition that seeks a dialogue with the surrounding landscape through glimpses of the outside.
 Many of the examples analyzed use the basic solution with a stone base, testifying through their realization the effective efficiency of the isolation system from water infiltration by capillarity.